 There are three temples in Angkor Thom.
 While Baphuon and Phimeanakas are older than Angkor Thom itself, the most impressive one by far is Bayon – King Jayavarman VII central temple!

 Once you go inside though, you’ll start to feel the mystical enchantment of the place.
 Making your way through the first two levels will show you more than 11 000 bas-relief figures depicting vivid scenes of Khmers’ life, history and mythology.
 When you reach the upper level, you found yourself inside an open-air circle, surrounded by spiral gothic towers with as many as 54 smiling faces.

 It’s debatable to whom the faces belong to.
 Due to most towers having four faces on them, at first, they were believed to represent Brahma, the Hindu God of creation who is often depicted with four heads.
 Later it was established Bayon is not a Hindu but a Buddhist temple.
 The leading theory now is that the faces are of Lokeshvara, the Bodhisattva of compassion.
 According to the local guides, the faces belong to no other but King Jayavarman VII who is smiling to his people!

 1. Angkor Wat

 One of the world’s most astonishing and enduring architectural feats, the mesmerizing beauty of Angkor Wat has stunned every visitor since its discovery in 1860.
 Built in the 12th century, the monument was initially erected to honor the Hindu god Vishnu but was later transformed into a Buddhist temple.

 Angkor Wat is the pinnacle of the Khmer architecture.
 The temple is designed as a miniature replica of the universe.
 The central tower symbolizes the mythical mountain, Meru (situated at the center of the universe).
 The five surrounding towers correspond to the peaks of Meru.
 The outer temple wall symbolizes the edge of the world mountains while the moat represents the oceans beyond.

-Out of all Siem Reap temples, Angkor Wat is undoubtedly the most photographed one.
+Out of all Siem Reap temples, Angkor Wat is undoubtedly the most photographed one (especially the sunrise).
 You must’ve been living under a rock to have never seen at least one photo of the glorious Khmer monument.
 But no picture can prepare you for the unraveled beauty of the grand temple.